JackkChong/Resource-Efficient-Neural-Networks-Using-Hessian-Based-Pruning/README.md

 # Resource Efficient Neural Networks through Hessian Based Pruning

-HAP is an advanced structured pruning library written for PyTorch.
+HAP is an advanced structured pruning library written by the authors of [1] for PyTorch.
 HAP prunes channels based on their second-order sensitivity.
 Channels are sorted based on this metric, and only insensitive channels are pruned.

+In this repository, we propose a modified approach for HAP to calculate the relative Hessian trace using FP16 instead of FP32.
+This has been shown to be faster and more GPU memory efficient than the traditional FP32 approach.

 ## Installation using Anaconda